 The APS merit principle

-This information relates to the application of the principle of merit in the Australian Public Service (APS).
+This information relates to the application of the merit principle in the Australian Public Service (APS).

 Merit is a key part of APS employment and is underpinned by legislation.
 The APS Employment Principles in section 10A of the Public Service Act 1999 (the Act) provide that the APS makes decisions relating to engagement and promotion based on merit.